Tata Tiago EV

 The Tata Tiago EV is an electric vehicle produced by Tata Motors.
 Launched in September 2022, it is positioned as an entry-level electric hatchback in the Indian market.
 Based on the Tata Tiago, the electric version incorporates an electric powertrain along with modifications suited for EV usage.
-It is part of Tata’s strategy to expand affordable electric mobility solutions.

 Overview

 The Tiago EV retains the overall body design of its internal combustion engine counterpart but features EV-specific updates.
 These include a closed grille, aerodynamic alloy wheels, EV badging, and updated LED lighting elements in the 2025 facelift.

-Powertrain and Battery
+Powertrain and battery

 The Tiago EV is offered with two battery options: